jason076/wsl-onboarding/README.md

 This repository contains a setup script doing the initial setup of the [*Windows Subsystem for Linux*](https://de.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
 After the installtion you will be provided with a functioning Ubuntu installation able to launch applications with a GUI.
-The windows of the applications running within Ubuntu will seamlessly integrated within your Windows System.
+The windows of the applications running within Ubuntu seamlessly integrate within your Windows System.
+During the setup process the script prints short descriptions about what the setup is doing in each particular setup step.

 # Usage